-Indian World famous traditional curd-based drink with the Indian Subcontinent's origin, called lassi, always called it Punjab di lassi.
-It has the origin history of Punjab and Multan, earlier part of India now in Pakistan.
+Indian World's famous traditional card-based drink with the Indian Subcontinent's origin, called lassi, always called Punjab di lassi.
+It has the origin history of Punjab and Multan, an earlier part of India now in Pakistan.

-Lassi is a mixture of Curd (Dahi in Indian language) or Yoghurt, Little water or without water, and sometimes fruits like Mango, Strawberry, and Banana.
+Lassi is a mixture of Curd (Dahi in the Indian language), Yoghurt, Little water or without water, and sometimes fruits like Mango, Strawberry, and Banana.

 Lassi is a fermented beverage that acts as a super cooling agent in scorching summer.
 It is a popular Indian traditional drink.

-Lassi in India come in multiple flavors like:
+Lassi in India comes in multiple flavors like: